lbnl-science-it/scienceit-docs/docs/hpc/software/spack-on-lawrencium.md

 !!! note "More information"

     If you are interested in installing software through spack on lawrencium, we recommend that you go through the Basic Installation, Environments and Configuration tutorials [here](https://spack-tutorial.readthedocs.io/en/latest/){:target="_blank"} {{ ext }}.
 After that, please go through [this guide](install-using-spack.md).
-Please reach out to [hpcshelp@lbl.gov](mailto:hpcshelp@lbl.gov) for any question or help needed for spack or other software installation realated issues on Lawrencium.
+Please reach out to [hpcshelp@lbl.gov](mailto:hpcshelp@lbl.gov) for any question or help needed for spack or other software installation related issues on Lawrencium.